momomuchu/Next-js-Boilerplate/README.md

 GOOGLE_CLIENT_SECRET=your_google_client_secret
 ```

-With the environment variables in place, `npm run dev` will provide a fully working sign-in flow using GitHub and Google.
+With the environment variables in place, `npm run dev` will provide a fully working sign-in flow using GitHub, Google, and classic email/password credentials.
 You can add additional OAuth providers or credential strategies later by updating `src/auth.config.ts`.

 ### Set up remote database